Will Credit Card Companies Lower Your Interest Rate if You Ask?

 Can I ask the credit card company to lower the interest rate?

-Yes, you can always ask the credit card company to lower the interest rate on your credit card.
+Yes, you can ask the credit card company to lower the interest rate on your credit card.
+There is no harm in asking.
 You can call the customer service number on the back of your credit card.

 How can I get my credit card interest rate down?

 You may be able to get your credit card interest rate lowered by contacting the credit card company directly.
-You should do research on competing offers to use as examples when speaking with your card issuer.
+Do research on competing offers you’re eligible for to use as examples when speaking with your card issuer.
 Your credit card issuer may not want to lose you as a customer, so they may be able to offer you a lower interest rate.

 Can a credit card company change your interest rate without telling you?